Bobcat Stadium (Montana State University)

 Bobcat Stadium is an outdoor athletic stadium in the western United States, located on the campus of Montana State University in Bozeman, Montana.
 It is the home of the Montana State Bobcats college football team of the Big Sky Conference.

 At the south end of campus, the stadium has a seating capacity of 20,767 and a NW-SE configuration, with the press box along the southwest sideline.
 Originally natural grass, the playing field was switched to FieldTurf in 2008 and is at an elevation of 4940 ft above sea level.

 History

 Reno H. Sales Stadium

 The stadium opened in 1973 as Reno Sales Stadium, built for about $500,000.
+Before that year, the Bobcats played elsewhere.
 Sales (1876–1969) was a lineman on the first Bobcat football team in 1897 and was the college's only graduate in 1898.
 Later in life he was an engineer and philanthropist.
 Born in Iowa, Sales moved with his family as a youngster to Montana in 1881 and they homesteaded near Salesville (now Gallatin Gateway); he was the chief geologist for Anaconda Copper for 41 years.
 During his long life, Sales was widely known as "Mr. Bobcat," and for his generosity and devotion to his alma mater.